Palazzo Cendon: History

 On the upper and lower edge of the stone an inscription states Centonia Fam.
 Nob.
 Olim Rom.
 Parm.
 Q. Ex Qua Pata Et Vene.
 Civil.
 MCCCCXXXVII.
 The inscription illustrates the family's origins; the Centon or Cendon family flourished in Rome and Parma, and then moved to Padua and eventually Venice.

 The Cendons, according to the chronicles, had a great reputation among the merchants of Saint Mark Square, ties with many other noble families, and acquired a large wealth and built various buildings in Cannaregio.

 Around 1530 a relevant expansion of the building absorbed the historical garden converting the outdoor spaces into more livable rooms, as the work needs and number of family members increased.
-At the end of the 16th century, the Cendons, to celebrate the glory of their family, edified a private chapel in the nearby church of San Giobbe, still visible today.
+At the end of the 16th century, the Cendons, to celebrate the glory of their family, edified their private chapel, still existing, in the nearby church of San Giobbe.
 In the church is the new family crest decorated with a lion on a stair, a later modification of the original 15th-century one on the building's façade.

-After many years and after renovation, Palazzo Cendon has returned to its former glory and opened its doors, offering accommodations, some with four-poster beds, Italian marble and private balconies overlooking the Gran Canal di Cannaregio.
+After many years and after renovation, Palazzo Cendon has become an elegant hotel.

 The current owners have preserved the original style furniture and allure.